Oxygen-Low/Bolt.diy/README.md

 pnpm install
 ```
 After it finishes, you can run ``pnpm run dev`` or ``pnpm run dev --host`` or do whatever you want with it.

+# Features List

+Here is a list of all the features we added (or are planning to add), and are actively maintaining (or developing):

+# Experimental/Beta Branch
+If you want to test some features out early, or want to have access to some features early, use the beta branch.
+You can switch to it with ``git checkout Beta``.

+Note that the beta branch will likely contain errors or bugs way more often than the main/stable branch.

+Testing for bugs and issues in the beta branch will be appreciated.

 # Credits